Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/object-oriented-programming/_index.md

 Derived classes are always ‘a kind of’ their base classes.
 Derived classes generally add to the attributes and/or behaviour of the base class.
 Inheritance is one form of object-oriented code reuse.

-E.g. Both Motorbikes and Cars are kinds of MotorVehicles and therefore share some common attributes and behaviour but may add their own that are unique to that particular type.
+For example, both Motorbikes and Cars are kinds of MotorVehicles and therefore share some common attributes and behaviour but may add their own, that are unique to that particular type.

 **Object**